 1. Bartholin Glands

-These are situated on both the sides of the vaginal opening.
+These are situated on both sides of the vaginal opening.
 They specialise in secreting liquids that lubricate the vagina during sex, thus, ensuring comfort during intercourse.

 The lower portion of the uterus is called the cervix.
 It segregates the vagina from the lower uterus.
 It may also play an active role in lubrication.
 The cervix dilates during childbirth, making way for the baby to move out through the uterus into the vagina and finally out of the body.

 Clitoris hota hai at the top of the vulva, urethral opening ke upar.
-Skin folds known as the clitoral hood covers a major part of the clitoris, leaving only a small part of the tip exposed.
+Skin folds known as the clitoral hood cover a major part of the clitoris, leaving only a small part of the tip exposed.
 The remaining part of the clitoris is a sponge-like shaft that grows several inches inside the body.

 Read: Reasons Why The Skin Around The Genitals Are Darker, According To A Doctor

 And, finally, the holder of laaj sharam and pavitrata of a naari – the much-hyped hymen.
 It is a thin tissue that sits pretty at the vaginal opening.
 It gradually grows more elastic with age and ruptures due to various reasons, sexual activity being just one of those reasons.
-It can break as a result of being physically active and indulging in strenuous activities like running, riding a cycle or a horse, etc. Therefore, the lack of hymen does not stand as a witness for you being sexually active.
+It can break as a result of being physically active and indulging in strenuous activities like running, riding a cycle or a horse, etc. Therefore, the lack of a hymen does not stand as a witness for you being sexually active.
 It is the only organ from the entire female genital system that does not have any recognized biological function.

 5. Labia Majora

-The word “Labia” has a Latin origin and implies to lips.
+The word “Labia” has a Latin origin and implies lips.
 Hence, labia majora is often referred to as the outer lips.
-It is the fleshy outer layers of protective skin that is located on both the sides of the vaginal opening.
-They protect each other as well as other more delicate external lady parts like labia minora, clitoris, vaginal opening, urethral opening, Skene’s glands, and Bartholin’s glands.
+It is the fleshy outer layers of protective skin that are located on both the sides of the vaginal opening.
+They protect each other as well as other more delicate external lady parts like the labia minora, clitoris, vaginal opening, urethral opening, Skene’s glands, and Bartholin’s glands.